opentensor/developer-docs/docs/subnets/create-a-subnet.md

 ### Step 3.
 Create the subnet

-:::tip Your TAO is returned when subnet is deregistered Subnet creation (also called subnet registration) on mainchain costs real TAO.
+:::tip Your TAO is returned when subnet is deregistered Subnet creation (also called subnet registration) on the mainchain costs real TAO.
 You will get this TAO back when the subnet is deregistered.
 :::

 Use the below command to create a new subnet on the mainchain.